 -

 Proper Sterilization Techniques: Prokaryotes are ubiquitous, meaning they are found everywhere.
 To prevent contamination in your experiments, it is crucial to use proper sterilization techniques.
 This includes autoclaving media and equipment, using sterile disposable supplies, and working in a laminar flow hood.
-Always double-check your procedures to ensure that you are minimizing the risk of unwanted prokaryotic growth.
+Always double-check your procedures to check that you are minimizing the risk of unwanted prokaryotic growth.

 -